-Every day a driven individual doesn’t give up could be another day they dig a deeper, darker hole.
+Every day a driven individual like you doesn’t give up could be another day you dig a deeper, darker hole.
 I’m guilty for sure.
 I’d certainly be the Captain of a ship still bailing water on the ocean’s floor.

-Hard-working, well-intentioned people punish themselves because there is this ugly belief that giving up is surrendering to failure—that giving up is never acceptable.
+Hard-working, well-intentioned people punish themselves because there is this ugly belief that giving up is surrendering—that giving up is never acceptable.
 But sometimes when we’re already failing, we keep pushing forward without knowing it.

-Failure is fuel for sure, but true failure is not learning from your screw-up.
+Failure is fuel, and the only true failure is not learning from your screw-up.
 Sometimes, if you don’t actually give up and admit failure, you don’t learn a damn thing.